 Credit: Meg Asby

 Visit a pumpkin patch.
 No family’s fall is complete without a visit to a pumpkin patch.
 Not only can you pick out the perfect carving pumpkin, but you can also visit with animals, ride on a hay wagon, take part in fall-themed activities and even bite into a delicious caramel apple.
-Here’s our list of the area’s pumpkin patches.
+Topaz Farm is one of your favorites, but check out our comprehensive list of the area’s pumpkin patches.

 Pick some apples.
 There’s not much more satisfying than that delicious crunch of a freshly-picked apple.
 There are lots of great apple picking spots around town.
 Here are a few of our favorites.
 And once you’ve picked …

 Celebrate Oktoberfest.
-Many of Portland-area Oktoberfests are kid-friendly, from Oktoberfest at Oaks Park to Mt.
-Angel Oktoberfest.
-Check our Kids Calendar for the next celebration.
+Many of Portland-area Oktoberfests are kid-friendly!
+Check our full list for the next celebration.

 Explore the Oregon Zoo.
 The Oregon Zoo is an absolute delight in the crisp fall air.
 Don’t miss their annual Howloween event!